remarcmij/calculator-project-class8/README.md

 ### Standardized execute

-In order to enable cross-project unit tests and programmability we need the various project to standardize on the way the calculator functions can be invoked.
+In order to enable cross-project unit tests and programmability we need the various projects to standardize on the way the calculator functions can be invoked.
 This is documented [here](https://github.com/remarcmij/calculator-project-class8/blob/master/Standarized%20execute.md).

 ### Rydberg test

-Your calculator should be able to compute the Rydberg constant from a number fundamental physical constants.
-Please refer to [Rydberg constant](https://github.com/remarcmij/calculator-project-class8/blob/master/Rydberg%20constant.md) for full details.
+Your calculator should be able to compute the Rydberg constant from a number of fundamental physical constants.
+Please refer to [_Rydberg constant_](https://github.com/remarcmij/calculator-project-class8/blob/master/Rydberg%20constant.md) for full details.

 ### HP-35 Instruction Manual